 - Check your storage

-Having under 50 GB of data stored on your computer will help minimize the time it takes to migrate your computer to the CoreImage.
+Having under 50 GB of data stored on your laptop or desktop will help minimize the time it takes to migrate your computer to the CoreImage.

 - Back up your device (recommended)

 It is recommended that you back up your device whether you are installing AirWatch on your personal device or preparing to migrate your Michigan Medicine computing device to the CoreImage.
 While HITS will back up and restore the data on your computer, it is a good idea for you to make a copy.
 U-M Box has unlimited data storage available and is safe for sensitive and regulated data.